use-ink/ink/examples/complex-storage-structures/README.md

 }
 ```

-In this case, you can set storage key that you prefer for instances of this type.

 The reason to do it in such way is that you can use the same type in different places and set different storage keys for them.

 For example if you want to use it in contract, you can do it like this:

 ```rust
 #[ink(storage)]
 struct MyContract {